-- Pupils' health and safety and emotional well-being, and their mental and physical health or development. - Meeting the needs of children with special educational needs and/or disabilities. - The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits and off- site education. - Intimate care and emotional wellbeing. - On-line safety and associated issues. - Appropriate arrangements to ensure school security, taking into account the local context. - Keeping children safe from risks, harm and exploitation: KCSIE 2020 Annex A.
+- Pupils' health and safety and emotional well-being, and their mental and physical health or development. - Meeting the needs of children with special educational needs and/or disabilities. - The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits and off- site education. - Intimate care and emotional wellbeing. - On-line safety and associated issues. - Appropriate arrangements to ensure school security, taking into account the local context. - Keeping children safe from risks, harm, exploitation and sexual violence and sexual harassment between children: KCSiE 2021 Annex A.